Dody06/Dody06/Home.md

 See above

+**I cannot remember the password for the app.
+Can you help me?**

+See above

 **I lost my phone, can you disable two factor authentication on my account(s)?**

 No, Authenticator Pro generates codes offline, I have no access to your accounts.
 Contact the support of the service you are using.